matt-the-bat/i8krellm-2650/src/README.markdown

 The GKrellM plugin periodically polls, at a user-adjustable polling interval, the /proc/i8k file for the CPU temperature and the fan speeds.
-It controls the fan state by calling the i8kfan (i8kctl) utility to control the fan states.
+It controls the fan state by calling the i8kfan (i8kctl) utility to con- trol the fan states.

 ### GUI configuration ###
 All GUI options can be enabled/disabled under the plugin's configuration